 - Let steep at least two weeks, but preferably 2 months, shaking daily.

 - Store in cool, dark place.

 - After 2 weeks-2 months, strain liquid through cheesecloth and store in glass dropper botles for easy use.
 Store in a cool, dark place and it will last indefinitely.

 - Use 8-10 drops for kids over age 2 whenever ill.

-Important Notes: I am not a doctor, nor do I claim to be a doctor.
+Important Notes: I am not a doctor, nor do I claim to be one.
 I cannot treat, cure, prevent or diagnose any illness.
-If you have concerns about any illness, talk to your doctor.
-Do you own research on natural remedies to ensure that you think they are safe.
-I earn a small commission through the link above, though the price is the same for you.
+If you have concerns about any sickness, talk to your family physician.
+Do your own research on natural remedies to ensure that you think they are safe.
+I earn a small commission through the links above, though the price is the same for you.
 If you do not wish to use my affiliate link, go to the site directly.
-If your are pregnant or nursing, consult a qualified specialist before taking any herb or supplement.
+If you are pregnant or nursing, consult a qualified specialist before taking any herb or supplement.